Svaan1/Svaan1/README.md

 ## eng | Welcome to my GitHub.
  - Python Developer and Computer Science college student
  - Working on my own Python based projects
- - Looking forward to learning new languages (I have HTML, CSS, JS e Python experience at the moment)
+ - Looking forward to learning new languages (HTML, CSS, JS and Python experience at the moment)

 How to reach me:
 <div align="left">